 Last time, we covered:

-- what happens after providers hit "send" when transmitting electronic bills
+- What happens after providers hit "send" when transmitting electronic bills

-- why e-bills get denied
+- Why electronic bills get denied

 SENT/ACCEPTED FOR REVIEW